-In the first place the bill's name - Tax Cuts and Jobs Act.
-Kinda funny.
-At 429 pages the bill is surprisingly lean.
+In the first place, the bill, Tax Cuts and Jobs Act, is 429 pages and surprisingly lean.
 Of course, this kicks off the negotiations with both sides of the aisle and special interest groups.

-Businesses get a 20% tax rate and Pass-through businesses get a 25% tax rate.
-Families get increased deductions, cutting Alternative Minimum Tax, simpler tax brackets and $10 million estate tax exemption.
+Businesses get a 20% tax rate and pass-through businesses get a 25% tax rate.
+Families get increased deductions, cutting Alternative Minimum Tax, simpler tax brackets, and $10 million estate tax exemption.

 A few more details about the tax reform bill:

 Many itemized deductions would be cut.
 The mortgage interest, charitable deductions, and property tax portion of state/local tax deduction (capped at $10,000) would remain.

 People with home mortgage loans over $500,000 do not get to deduct the mortgage interest.
 Today's number equals $1 million.

-- Surprisingly, the tax reform bill increases the estate tax exemption to $10 million.
+4. Estate Tax ExemptionSurprisingly, the tax reform bill increases the estate tax exemption to $10 million.
 Of course, the estate tax exemption indexed for inflation.
-After 6 years the estate tax goes away.
+After six years, the estate tax goes away.